alvesjnr/PyBento/README.md

-# Welcome to Iobj - Properties for Python 3
+# Welcome to Bento - Properties for Python 3

-Iobj is a library that implements defined types properties for Python 3.
+Bento is a library that implements defined types properties for Python 3.

 ## Example

-The best way to show how Iobj properties works is by a simple example:
+The best way to show how Bento properties works is by a simple example:

 ```
 #!python

-from core.objects import Iobj
+from core.objects import Bento
 from core.properties import NumberProperty, StringProperty

-class User(Iobj):
+class User(Bento):
     name = StringProperty()
     phone = NumberProperty()